AggarwalManav/GS-WGAN_Differential_Privacy/README.md

 This repository contains the implementation for [GS-WGAN: A Gradient-Sanitized Approach for Learning Differentially Private Generators (NeurIPS 2020)](https://arxiv.org/abs/2006.08265).

 ## Setup
 If access to a supercomputer is possible follow the steps below.
-Else, we need to prevent any lack in quality of training the frameworks and thus it is highly recommended to proceed with Transfer Learning.
+Contrarily, we need to prevent any lack of quality in training the frameworks and thus it is highly recommended to proceed with Transfer Learning.

 You can download the pre-trained models using the links [below](#pre-trained-models).